limentum/limentum.github.io/_drafts/a-moment-with-the-moon.md

 "This conversation is getting a bit derailed; might I suggest the dilemma of this upcoming fork in the road?"

 He was right, there was a divergence in the path up ahead.
 I don't *think* I saw that on the trailmap, but every trail that was marked led right back to the main road eventually, so...

+"I guess we can just pick one and see where it leads," I suggested, looking at the two paths in front of us.

+"Sounds like an adventure," Liam said with a grin.

+"Left or right?"
+Shae asked, looking at the group.

+"Let's go left," Alex decided, pointing to the aforementioned path.

+We followed the path, our footsteps echoing in the quiet night.
+The moonlight filtered through the trees, casting shadows on the ground.
+The air was crisp and cold, but it felt refreshing.
+The sound of the wind rustling through the leaves was soothing.

+After a while, the path met up with a small stream that flowed towards the lake.
+The water was clear and cold, and the moonlight reflected off the surface.